spilman6/courses/pages/javascript/functions.md

-# Test with no markdown
+# Test with no frontmatter